Michael Knowles DEBATES Two Liberals | Bar Fight ft. Adam Mockler & Cecilia Rae

 Thank you.
 That's great.

 Totally not biased either.
-That's real.
+That's really.

 I almost hesitate.
 I almost hesitate.

 Was it Adam?
 Was it Adam?
-It was.

 We put up a fight.
 We put up a fight.